-There are four matters scheduled for a vote at the annual meeting:
+There are three matters scheduled for a vote at the annual meeting:

-- Election by separate resolutions of the four named nominees for director to hold office until the 2021 annual meeting of shareholders (Proposal 1). - Ratification, on a non-binding advisory basis, of the appointment of KPMG as the independent auditors of the company for the fiscal year ending December 31, 2018 and the authorization, in a binding vote, of the board of directors, acting through the audit committee, to determine the independent auditors' remuneration (Proposal 2). - Approval, on a non-binding advisory basis, of the compensation of our named executive officers as disclosed in this proxy statement (Proposal 3). - Indication, on a non-binding advisory basis, of the preferred frequency of the advisory vote on the compensation of our named executive officers (Proposal 4).
+- Election by separate resolutions of the four named nominees for director to hold office until the 2022 annual meeting of shareholders (Proposal 1). - Ratification, on a non-binding advisory basis, of the appointment of KPMG as the independent auditors of the company for the fiscal year ending December 31, 2019 and the authorization, in a binding vote, of the board of directors, acting through the audit committee, to determine the independent auditors' remuneration (Proposal 2). - Approval, on a non-binding advisory basis, of the compensation of our NEOs as disclosed in this proxy statement (Proposal 3).